Mary of Jesus of Ágreda: Monastic life

 As other women soon joined the community, the monastery was rebuilt (and completed in 1633), although when reconstruction began the community's coffers contained 24 reales (approximately 2.5 Spanish dollars at the time), supplemented by a donation of 100 reales from devotees and many other gifts and hours of voluntary labor.
 Once she had made her religious profession in 1620, Mary of Jesus began to experience a long period of illness and temptations.
-After her mother's death, Mary of Jesus, then aged 25, was appointed the Superior locum tenens, after which her fellow nuns elected her as their abbess.
+After her mother's death, which her fellow nuns elected her, now twenty-five years old, as their abbess.
 Though rules required the abbess to be changed every three years, Mary remained effectively in charge of the monastery until her death, except for a three-year sabbatical in her fifties.

-Throughout her life, Mary of Jesus was inclined to the "internal prayer" or "quiet prayer".
+Throughout her life, Mary of Jesus was inclined to the "internal prayer".
 Like her countrywoman Teresa of Avila a generation earlier, these prayerful experiences led to religious ecstasies, including reported accounts of levitation.
 As this form of prayer was practiced frequently among women, the Inquisition kept a watchful eye on those who advocated the practice.